 Try to remember why you started running in the first place, and what made you change your habits.
 You can probably still harness that same motivation now.
-For me, I experienced a traumatic personal life event, so I ran to have some sense of accomplishment and meaning in my life.
+For many, stressful or traumatic events can create huge mental walls.
+Running is a way to have some sense of accomplishment and meaning in life.

 Sometimes it’s hard to get the same motivation now that things are back to normal, but remember to channel that sense of accomplishment.
 Just getting out there to run is an accomplishment.

-I also try to be grateful, because gratitude is the antidote to apathy, which is really what lack of motivation is.
-I live by the beach, and I feel grateful every day that I get to run in such beautiful scenery.
-I’m also grateful that I’m able to run even though I have family members who can’t due to their age and physical health.
+And don’t forget to be grateful, because gratitude is the antidote to apathy, which is really what lack of motivation is.
+If you live in a scenic area, feel grateful every day that you get to run in such beautiful scenery.
+And remember that you are able to run.
+Many people due to age or health don’t have this ability.

 If You Aren’t Motivated, Why Aren’t You?

 Here are some common reasons why you might lack motivation for running, and how to handle them – and the tiredness they manifest as.

 If You Can’t Get Up Early to Run…